Dleyzzex/Dleyzzex/README.md

 ## Summary
 Hi!
 I'm Victor.
 I'm a french and a dev student at @Epitech Rennes.
-I'm now seeking for an internship in developpement in Rennes / near Rennes.
+I'm now seeking for an internship in IT development in Rennes / near Rennes.

 ## Experience